Title Loans – Why & How to Get One

 What is a title loan?

 A title loan is just like any other loan except instead of using your credit score to justify the loan you use your car title as collateral.
+It’s meant to be a short-term loan for emergency funds or other immediate needs.

 You will only be able to take out a loan worth a fraction of the value of your vehicle, which is why title loans are typically for small amounts from as little as $100 to as much as $6,000.